knownasnaffy/dotfiles/README.md

 ## Prerequisites

 - Git must be installed.
+(For cloning the repo)
 - Sudo access is required to install programs.

 ---